Prestige School - Toronto Campus KEY INSIGHTS

 What we know

-- Prestige's School's small, close-knit school community works closely with families.
+- The small, close-knit school community works closely with families.

-- It has a strong foundation in core academics, with ample opportunity for student enrichment.
+- There’s a strong foundation in core academics, with ample opportunity for student enrichment.

 Our editor speaks about the school (video)